jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 If you are on Mac OS, you can follow this [guide](https://docs.kalm.dev/install/install-local-k3s/) to set up k3s.
 You do not need to install kalm for the rest of the tutorial.

-If you are on Windows, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)(WSL).It lets developers run a GNU/Linux environment.This includes CLI tools,utilities, applications on Windows without the use of Virtual Machine or dual-boot setup.
+If you are on Windows, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)(WSL).
+It lets developers run a GNU/Linux environment.
+This includes CLI tools,utilities, applications on Windows without the use of Virtual Machine or dual-boot setup.
 ### Prerequisites

 #### K3s